wenleicao/wenleicao.github.io/_posts/2019-10-30-D3_and_React_in_Github_page.md

 <img src="/images/blog29/html_setting.PNG">

-I had some other visual created in D3 and React which I presented in this youtube video if you are interested.
+I had some other visual created in D3 and React which I presented in the following youtube video if you are interested.
 [![image](/images/blog29/youtube.PNG)](https://www.youtube.com/watch?v=JGznOuhE_mo)

-For code, you can visit my project, click the image, you will be able to see source code.
+For javascript code, you can visit the following link, click the image, you will be able to see source code in vizhub file.
 <https://github.com/wenleicao/dataviz-project-template-proposal>

 Again Happy BIing.